Henry Liston: Works

 Liston also patented an improved plough on 23 September 1813, claiming a special shape and an inclined wheel, which was locally used.
 He wrote the article "Music" for the Edinburgh Encyclopedia, and edited 'Horatii Flacei Opera Selecta' (1819) and the sixth book of Caesar for use in schools.

 Family

-Liston married Margaret Ireland on 21 October 1793, and was father to the famous surgeon Robert Liston and David Liston, professor of oriental languages at Edinburgh.
+Liston married Margaret Ireland on 21 October 1793, and had issue: